-Restricted stock unit awards under the LTIP have been made as follows: (i) annual awards to O&R officers under restricted stock unit agreements that provide for adjustment of the number of units (performance-restricted stock units or Performance RSUs); and (ii) restricted stock unit agreements with an officer.
+Restricted stock unit awards under the LTIP have been made to O&R officers and certain employees, including awards that provide for adjustment of the number of units (performance-restricted stock units or Performance RSUs).
 Each restricted stock unit represents the right to receive, upon vesting, one share of Con Edison common stock, the cash value of a share or a combination thereof.
-No other awards of restricted stock units were made in 2006.

 In accordance with SFAS No. 123(R), for outstanding restricted stock awards other than Performance RSUs, the Company has accrued a liability based on the market value of a common share on the grant date and are recognizing compensation expense over the vesting period.
-The weighted average vesting period for outstanding awards is two years and is based on the employees' continuous service to O&R. Prior to vesting, the awards are subject to forfeiture in whole or in part under certain circumstances.
+The weighted average vesting period for outstanding awards is three years and is based on the employees' continuous service to O&R. Prior to vesting, the awards are subject to forfeiture in whole or in part under certain circumstances.
 The awards are "liability awards" because each restricted stock unit represents the right to receive, upon vesting, one share of Con Edison common stock, the cash value of a share or a combination thereof.
 As such, prior to vesting, changes in the fair value of the units are reflected in net income.
 A senior officer of O&R was awarded restricted stock units in 2000 and 2002.
 The units, each of which represented the right to receive one share of Con Edison common stock, became fully vested in 2005 and the receipt of certain of these units was deferred by the officer until a future date.
 Pursuant to APB No. 25, O&R recognized compensation expense for the units, which was not material, over the vesting period.
-At December 31, 2006, there were 35,000 units outstanding for O&R. The weighted average fair value as of the grant date of the outstanding units is \$34.783 per unit for O&R.
+At December 31, 2007 and 2006, there were 36,200 and 35,000 units outstanding for O&R. The weighted average fair value as of the grant date of the outstanding units for December 31, 2007 and 2006 was \$35.322 and \$34.783 per unit, respectively, for O&R. The total expense to be recognized by the Company in future periods for unvested awards outstanding as of December 31, 2007 was \$44 thousand.

-The number of units in each annual Performance RSU is subject to adjustment as follows: (i) 50 percent of the units awarded will be multiplied by a factor that may range from 0 to 150 percent based on Con Edison's total shareholder return relative to the Standard & Poor's Electric Utilities Index during a specified performance period (the TSR portion); and (ii) 50 percent of the units awarded will be multiplied by a factor that may range from 0 to 132 percent based on determinations made in connection with the O&R Annual Team Incentive Plan (the EIP portion).
+The number of units in each annual Performance RSU is subject to adjustment as follows: (i) 50 percent of the units awarded will be multiplied by a factor that may range from 0 to 150 percent based on Con Edison's total shareholder return relative to a specified performance period (the TSR portion); and (ii) 50 percent of the units awarded will be multiplied by a factor that may range from 0 to 132 percent based on determinations made in connection with the O&R Annual Team Incentive Plan (the EIP portion).
 Units generally vest when the performance period ends.